knishioka/query_generator_app/README.md

 ## Getting Started

-Welcome to `query_generator_app`, a Streamlit and LangChain powered tool designed to generate SQL queries from natural language inputs.
 Follow these steps to get the application up and running on your local machine.
 ### Prerequisites

 Before you begin, ensure you have the following installed: